Time for schools return to "normal"

 The key to driving tech spend efficiency and optimization is data – having the right data and taking the correct analytical approach to that data so that a district’s expenditure delivers the greatest educational value for the fewest dollars.
 Data analytics tools such as Lightspeed Digital Insight enable IT leaders to gain detailed visibility into online instructional tools, with hard data around app adoption and usage, privacy and compliance performance, and the flexibility to derive and manage customizable data sets that reveal real-time insights for informed action.

 Gaining transparency into software usage, student engagement, and data privacy compliance, while identifying cost-reduction opportunities and making data-driven decisions to maximize ROI – these are just some of the reasons districts should seek a comprehensive data analytics solution to monitor online activity and performance.
 Advanced analytics solutions give districts robust data on the effectiveness of any tech tools they implement to help ensure a strategic evaluation of their technology and streamline reporting to district administration.

-Have a clear line of sight into usage, compliance, engagement, and online instructional effectiveness with Lightspeed Analytics, and download the full webinar for FREE on what returning to the classroom means for IT teams – hosted by our VP of Customer Success, Rob Chambers.
+Have a clear line of sight into usage, compliance, engagement, and online instructional effectiveness with Lightspeed Digital Insight, and download the full webinar for FREE on what returning to the classroom means for IT teams – hosted by our VP of Customer Success, Rob Chambers.